IBM/aspera-cli/README.md

 ### <a id="prev_ext"></a>External tools: Linux

-The tool requires the following external tools available in the `PATH`:
+`ascli` requires the following external tools available in the `PATH`:

 - ImageMagick : `convert` `composite`
 - OptiPNG : `optipng`